 You maybe don’t feel very comfortable seeing armed people on the streets but for Jerusalem, it is something normal!
 The army and the police are spread all over the city to watch your back and to protect locals and tourists!

-Like all major cities and touristic attractions, pickpocketing risk is moderate so be careful and watch your personal belongings especially when you are in public transport, in crowded areas and Old Souq.
+Like all major cities and touristic attractions, pickpocketing risk is moderate so be careful and watch your personal belongings especially when you are in public transport, in crowded areas and in Old Souq.

 In terms of street crimes, Jerusalem streets are safer than more European and American cities.

-When travelling to Israel please pay respect to people around you, to their beliefs and religion.
+When traveling to Israel please pay respect to people around you, to their beliefs and religion.
 Also, it is not advisable to drink too much; act decent and nothing wrong would happen to you!